 Walking in, front-end ladies are polite and show us to a tiny table in a narrow section of the overall room which proved to be a high-speed staff thoroughfare.
 Immediately striking was the awkward chilly design and strangely restricted room dimensions, hard concrete floor, and blasting loud rock music as if we were in a 20-something nightclub.

 Diffident hurried server (it was about 6:40 PM and the place was 20% subscribed) literally dropped tasting menu, wines-by-the-glass, and one à la cart sheet on the table and disappeared.
 She was pleasant enough but admitted she had only been working there a week or two, forgot to mention the pasta special if there was one, had no idea about any of the dishes, didn’t know how to take a cocktail order, and couldn’t resist interrupting directly across table conversation.
-No experience and obviously no effective training.
+“Best in class”?
+As long as everyone in the class has zero experience and no effective training.
 Other staff brought and removed food and plates at a get-the-job-done fast-food pace.
 Service cadence was rushed giving the impression of needing to turn over tables when in fact there were plenty of empty ones.

 We passed up the tasting menu which at $150 and seven items seemed beyond what we were after.
 We had a stuffed gnocci (Robin’s main) and shared an octopus starter.
 The octopus with smoked tomato marmalade and olives was probably the high point of the evening, tender and nicely flavoured with the contrasting tomato, but presented under a cloche into which someone had blown smoke, the kind of ostentatious trick they were playing in three-star restaurants about 25 years ago.
 The gnocci were also tasty, little bites releasing guanciale and cheese.
 My main was a boar chop which without being asked I requested rare-to-medium-rare but came definitely medium (not “juicy” as local critic described it) with vegetables that were undercooked the way they were teaching chefs at technology institutes to prepare through the kind of health-food myth that was abroad, again, back in the 80s and 90s.
 A tiramisu we ordered for dessert to try to redeem things featured whipped cream and a very dry cake.
 Just unexpectedly ordinary food.